jeffareid/erasureb/README.md

 are BCH view.
 They were developed much earlier and are much faster at correcting errors.

-For erasure only correction, BCH view still has an advantage.
+BCH view is also faster as an erasure only code.
+Let p = # parity rows, and e = # erasure rows for correction.

+BCH view encodes p-1 rows via matrix multiply and XOR to encode the remaining row, essentially correcting the last row to encode it.

-Encode time is similar, but for correction, for a n erasure case, BCH view can correct n-1 erasures via matrix multiply, and XOR to correct the remaining erasure.
-A single erasure only requires XOR.
+BCH view corrects e-1 erasure rows via matrix multiply, and XOR to correct the remaining erasure row.
+A single erasure only uses XOR.

 The Wikipedia article describes the differences between "orignal view" and "BCH view", as well as a descrption of the encoders.
 The article